*This post contains affiliate links.

 - My last email asks my reader what is holding them back, the responses to this email gives me great insight on what I need to improve to convert future readers!
 Again, the emails I receive from my readers are pure gold, they tell you exactly what you need to do to increase your conversions.

-Again, as a bonus to the students in my Blog by Number course, you get access to every single email I send out to my readers.
+Again, as a bonus to the students in my Blog by Number course, you get a free template to create your first optin!

 When Do You Start Emailing Your List?